Armour Thyroid versus Synthroid

 Other Conditions Causing Hypothyroidism

 I believe that most hypothyroid problems are secondary to something else.
-For example, too much estrogen, cortisol, or insulin in the body will suppress thyroid function.
+For example, too much estrogen, cortisol, or Fat Storing Hormone in the body will suppress thyroid function.
 You can have an overproduction of these hormones for various reasons, including poor diet, stress, and other day-to-day factors.

 Keep in mind that, if you are concerned about your thyroid health, there are also a few other natural thyroid extracts out there.
 One of them is called Nature Throid, and the other one is NP Thyroid.
 Feel free to research these on your own and discuss these alternatives with your physician.